What is Software Metering?

 How long should we keep metering data?

-Best practice is to maintain 12-24 months of metering history.
-This provides sufficient data for usage trend analysis, audit defense, seasonal pattern identification, and renewal planning.
-Most software licensing audits request usage data covering the previous 2-3 years, so longer retention supports audit readiness.
+Best practice is to maintain 12–24 months of metering history.
+This provides sufficient data for usage-trend analysis, audit defence, seasonal pattern identification, and renewal planning.
+Most software licensing audits request usage data covering the previous 2–3 years, so longer retention supports audit readiness.

 Can software metering help with cloud and SaaS applications?

-License harvesting is the process of reclaiming unused software licenses from devices where the software has not been used for a defined period (typically 60-90 days).
-The reclaimed licenses can then be reassigned to users who need them or retired to reduce license counts at renewal.
-Software metering provides the usage data that enables automated license harvesting.
+Licence harvesting is the process of reclaiming unused software licences from devices where the software has not been used for a defined period (typically 60–90 days).
+The reclaimed licences can then be reassigned to users who need them or retired to reduce licence counts at renewal.
+Software metering provides the usage data that enables automated licence harvesting.

 How does metering support vendor audits?

-During software audits, vendors may challenge whether you actually need all the licenses you claim.
-Metering data provides evidence of actual usage to justify your license position.
+During software audits, vendors may challenge whether you actually need all the licences you claim.
+Metering data provides evidence of actual usage to justify your licence position.
 It can also identify compliance gaps before audits occur, allowing proactive remediation.
 Organizations with robust metering history are better positioned to negotiate audit outcomes.

 About Certero